IngmarBitter/defenders/md/Culture/ClimateChange.slides.md

 ## CO2 Elimination by Country

-* USA, Canada and EU have decreasing CO2 emmissions
+* USA, Canada and EU have decreasing CO2 emissions
 * China produces more CO2 than USA, Canada and EU combined
   * China has refused to commit to CO2 reduction before 2030
   * China's main power source is coal